A full printable version (PDF document) is accessible here: WSU Vancouver Annual Security Report 2011-2013 (PDF).

 Public Safety reserves the right to modify building hours with regard to security concerns and campus needs.

-Building hours differ during summer sessions.
+Building hours differ during summer sessions and break periods.

 Buildings remain locked during campus holidays and closures.